mattlean/lean-js-app-starter/starters/express-postgres-ts/README.md

 This is a **[Lean JS App Starter](https://github.com/mattlean/lean-js-app-starter)** project for an [Express](https://expressjs.com) application that works with a [PostgreSQL](https://postgresql.org) database.

-_Note that this uses TypeScript.
-If you want the JavaScript equivalent to this, use the [`express-postgres` starter](../express-postgres) instead._
+_Note that this starter project uses TypeScript.
+If you want the JavaScript-only equivalent to this, then use the [`express-postgres` starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/express-postgres) instead._

 ## Technology Overview